 The Meager and the Much

-These two stories remind us how backwards we think about value.
-The widow's two coins were worth less than a penny.
-She called her gift “nothing” because she compared it to what she could not give.
+The widow brought her two coins, worth less than a penny, to the Temple.
+She would have called her gift “nothing” because she compared it to what she could not give.
 But Jesus knew she gave what the others did not with all their clanging coins.
 She gave her heart.

 On a different occasion, Mary brought an expensive jar of perfume, essence of nard imported from the Himalayas, worth a year’s wages.
 She gave it to Jesus in an unusual and scandalous way.
 She poured it on his feet.
 The gasp must have been as audible as the fragrance was powerful.
 Jesus saw her heart, too.
 The gift of her heart was incalculable.

-Financial counsellors would reprimand both women because they determine worth in terms of buying power.
+Financial counsellors would reprimand both women because these people determine worth in terms of buying power.
 Judas revealed this lean when he called Mary’s gift a complete waste.
 The disciples with Jesus in the Temple probably didn’t even notice the widow until Jesus called their attention to her.

 What do you call generous that Jesus calls meager?
 What do you call meager that Jesus calls generous?
-What will you do about that difference today?
+Whose measurement should change?